vivekkpatil7/Python-Programs/README.md

 The xrange() method has removed from Python 3 version.
 A new keyword as is introduced in Error handling.

-### 18. What is PYTHONPATH?

-PYTHONPATH is an environment variable which is used when a module is imported.
-Whenever a module is imported, PYTHONPATH is also looked up to check for the presence of the imported modules in various directories.
-The interpreter uses it to determine which module to load.

 For more interview que follow this link